-15. The Rainbow (Art, Science)
+18. The Rainbow (Art, Science)

-Remind students that the colors of a rainbow appear in the same order as they do in a spectrum (red, orange, yellow, green, blue, indigo, and violet).
-Then have students draw a rainbow, putting the colors in the appropriate order.
-After they have drawn and colored the rainbow, they should label each of the colors in the foreign language.
+Remind students that the colors of a rainbow appear in the same order as they do in the colors of a spectrum (red, orange, yellow, green, blue, indigo, and violet).
+Then, have the students draw a rainbow, putting the colors in the appropriate order.
+After they have drawn and colored the rainbow, they should label each of the colors in the target language.
 Post the rainbows around the room or in the hallways.

-16. The Calendar (Social Studies, Art)
+19. The Calendar (Social Studies, Art)

 Discuss with students the fact that not all countries / religions / cultures follow the same calendar (for example, Gregorian, Julian, Aztec, Jewish, Chinese).
 Provide students with a blank calendar page and have them fill in the days of the week and dates for one month, according to the calendar that is used in the target culture.
 Then, have them decorate the calendars and post them.
-A blank calendar page can be found in the HANDOUTS section of this unit.

-17. Head, Shoulders, Knees, and Toes (Health, P.E.)
+20. Head, Shoulders, Knees, and Toes (Health, P.E.)

 Play head, shoulders, knees, and toes to practice body parts.
-Include only basic body parts, as other body parts will appear in a later unit.
+Include only basic body parts, as the others will appear in a later unit.